ruuda/blog/readme.md

 Compiling
 ---------
-Compiling the generator:
+Build the generator, then build the site (requires fonts to be present):

+    $ stack build
+    $ stack exec blog

+Or compile with good old Cabal:

     $ cabal update
     $ cabal sandbox init
     $ cabal install -j

-Compiling the site (requires fonts to be present):

     $ cabal run